• Search

 Kurt Fendt

-Before coming to MIT in 1993, Fendt was Assistant Professor in the Department of Applied Linguistics at the University of Bern in Switzerland, where he established the Media Learning Center for the Humanities and earned his Ph.D. in modern German literature with a thesis on hypertext and text theory in 1993.
-He holds an M.A. from the Ludwig-Maximilians-University in Munich, Germany.
+Before joining MIT in 1993, Fendt was Assistant Professor in the Department of Applied Linguistics at the University of Bern, Switzerland, where he established the Media Learning Center for the Humanities.
+He received his Ph.D. in modern German literature from the University of Bern in 1993, with a dissertation on hypertext and text theory, and holds an M.A. from Ludwig-Maximilians-Universität München (LMU Munich) in Germany.

 Elizabeth Fox

-Betsy works in MIT's Writing and Communication Center, in the Writing, Rhetoric, and Professional Communication program, and as a freelance editor.
-She teaches WGS.101, Introduction to Women's and Gender Studies, and has been a Writing Advisor for Introduction to World Music and to Western Music, among others.
-She is Treasurer of PsyArt, a foundation that supports the psychological study of the arts and holds annual international conferences, and has been President and Secretary of the D. H. Lawrence Society of North America.
+Elizabeth works in MIT's Writing and Communication Center and as a freelance editor.
+She has taught WGS.101, Introduction to Women's and Gender Studies, and been a Writing Advisor for Introduction to World Music and Introduction to Western Music, among others.
+She is on the board of PsyArt, a foundation that supports the psychological study of the arts and holds annual international conferences, and has been President and Secretary of the D. H. Lawrence Society of North America.
 She publishes on feminism, psychoanalysis, Lawrence, and related topics.
 Her chapter on Edwardian Feminisms, Suffrage, and Anti-suffrage appears in D. H. Lawrence in Context, Ed.
 Andrew Harrington (Cambridge University Press).
 Ph.D. in English and American Literature, Boston University; M.Ed., Boston University; B.A. in English with pre-med, Wellesley College.

 Jo-Ann Graziano